How to Implement an Effective Kanban System

 A WIP is a “work in progress”.
 One of the most valuable aspects of an effective Kanban System is WIP limits.
 Why?
 Because every team has limited capacity.
 This often means tasks will accumulate, causing team members to multitask ineffectively or to neglect some of the tasks entirely.

 The Toyota Company devised six rules for the successful implementation of the Kanban System.
-Some of these rules apply more readily to analog systems, but it’s important to understand the basic principles that make Kanban such an effective way to operate.
+Some of these rules apply more readily to analog systems, but it’s important to understand how the kanban system works is that the basic principles that make Kanban such an effective way to operate.

 1. Customer (downstream) processes withdraw items in the precise amounts specified by the kanban card.